 "Providing essential human services as a safety net, targeting older adults, people with a disability, and low-income families, in order to support independence, dignity, and self-sufficiency."

-Johnson County Human Services needs and welcomes volunteers for programs, such as:
+Johnson County Aging and Human Services needs and welcomes volunteers for programs, such as:

 Food Pantries: Help Human Services staff meet the needs of low-income residents in one of three Multi-Service Centers, located in Gardner, Lenexa, and Mission.
 Volunteers can provide a hand in stocking the food pantry and also provide assistance with office administrative tasks.

-Meals on Wheels: Deliver a nutritious, hot, noon-day meal with a smile to homebound senior adults.
+Home Delivered Meals (Meals on Wheels): Deliver a nutritious, hot, noon-day meal with a smile to homebound senior adults.
 You can choose from eight nutrition center locations to find one close to home, work, or school.
-Deliveries are made from approximately 1045 am - noon.
+Deliveries are made from approximately 10:45 am - noon.
 Volunteers deliver once a week as regular drivers, or when they are able as substitute drivers.

 Catch-a-Ride : Through the Catch-A-Ride program, volunteers transport residents in their own vehicles to essential appointments in Johnson County.
 Volunteers set their own schedules.

-Office Administration: Provide behind the scenes support at any Human Services office.
+Office Administration: Provide behind the scenes support at any Aging and Human Services office.
 Duties may include data entry, answering telephones, filing, preparing mailings, and other necessary office tasks.